WPBeginner

 Next, you’ll want to make sure your visitors can easily navigate through your new website using your primary menu.

 You can create a navigational menu by going to Appearance » Menus.
-Type in a name for your menu, and click one of the Create Menu buttons.
+Type in a name for your menu, and click one of the ‘Create Menu’ buttons.

 Creating new navigation menu

-Next, you can select whichever pages you want to add to your main menu, and click the Add to Menu button.
+Next, you can select whichever pages you want to add to your main menu and click the ‘Add to Menu’ button.
 When you’ve added all the pages you want, select the menu position.

-Finally, click the blue Save Menu button on the right.
+Finally, click the blue ‘Save Menu’ button on the right.

 Add pages to menu

 Now your menu has been created and is live on your website.
+For more details on creating menus, you can read our guide on how to add a custom navigation menu in WordPress.

 Step 7: Redirect Wix to WordPress

-It’s important to not only announce your move to your readers but to setup proper redirection.
+It’s important to not only announce your move to your readers but to set up proper redirection.

-You want all visitors of your old site to land on exactly the same page on the new site.
+You want all visitors to your old site to land on exactly the same page on the new site.
 This will also let search engines know that your old site has moved to a new location.

-Note: You can only redirect users to your new WordPress site if you had a custom domain on Wix.
-Unfortunately, if you were using a wixsite subdomain, then you cannot redirect users to your WordPress site.
+Note: You can only redirect users to your new WordPress site if you have a custom domain on Wix.

-First you need to open a plain text editor like Notepad and paste this code:
+First, you need to open a plain text editor like Notepad and paste this code:

 var hashesarr = {